-Bank fees mean you might spend hundreds of dollars on just one transaction.
-The fees might be more than the amount of money you are sending.
+Bank fees mean you might spend hundreds of dollars on just one transaction, and the fees might be more than the amount of money you are sending.

-- Fees for receiving: The person you are sending money to will have to pay another fee to pick it up.
-This is typically more if they are in a different country and using a different currency, and can be over $30.
+- Fees for receiving.
+The person you are sending money to will have to pay another fee to pick it up.
+This is typically more if they are in a different country and using a different currency.
+This fee can be over $30.
 They will also have to pay the separate fees of whichever bank they are using.

-- Extra fees if you want to pay the receiving fees: If you, the sender, want to pay for the recipient’s bank fees then you can, but this incurs a “correspondent fee” of $40 or more.
+- Extra fees if you want to pay the receiving fees.
+If you, the sender, want to pay for the recipient’s bank fees, you can but this incurs a “correspondent fee” of $40 or more.

-- Fees for tracing the transfer: If you want to find out how much longer the transfer will take, or if it did not arrive and you want to find out what happened to it then the bank will look into it if you pay another $25.
+- Fees for tracing the transfer.
+If you want to find out how much longer the transfer will take, or if it did not arrive and you want to find out what happened to it, the bank will look into it if you pay another $25.

-- Cancellation fees: If you have realised the fees are too high and want to cancel the transfer then you can.
-This will incur another $25 fee.
+- Cancellation fees.
+If you realise the fees are too high and want to cancel the transfer, you can but this will incur another $25 fee.

 Currency transfer service fees are small